jideCreppy/ticket-master/README.md

 # Ticket Master

-### Ticket Master is a fun service desk ticketing API back-end built with Laravel(V.11) to demonstrating the use of modern API development techniques adopted in modern systems today such as:
+### Ticket Master is a fun service desk ticketing API concept built with Laravel(V.11) to demonstrate the use of modern API development techniques adopted in modern systems today such as:

 1. API versioning
 2. Token Authentication